miguelperezenciso/Simubiome/README.md

     s = SimuBiome(X, B, Bclust=Bclust, h2=h2, b2=b2, Nqtl_y=Nqtl_y, Notu_y=Notu_y, Notu_y_g=Notu_y_g)

 ### Output
+A SimuBiome object contains:

+* **y**: simulated phenotye, vector of size Nind
+* **B**: actual, observed abundances.
+Note however that returned B will have some suffled abundances between individuals in the Recursive and the Indirect models.
+In addition, SimuBiome shuffles the order of individuals wrt genotypes matrix.
+Since there is no link between X genotype matrix and G, they belong to different experiments, this does not induce any change, it is done simply to avoid potential bias under repeated runs.
+* **gq**: vector of size Nind containing genetic contribution to **Y**
+* **gb**: vector of size Nind containing microbiome contribution to **y**
+* **b_otu**: Notu vector containing otu effects
+b_qtl
+"qtl_list"     "otu_list"     "otu_qtl_list"

 ### Sortcorr
 This function takes two vectors x and y and allows reordering y such that cor(x,reordered(y)) = rho, where rho is the desired correlation between x and y.
 This function is critical to reorder abundances such that a correlation between genotypic values and abundances is established.
 In so doing, a genetic basis of given abundances is mimicked without modifying the observed data.
 OTU reordering can be done within cluster of correlated abundances in order to preserve - to an extent - the covariance between different OTU abundances.